EmilianoSanchez/Android-Meter/README.md

 ```
 ###Metrics
 They are the units of code that computes a measure or feature value from some element.
 The tool distinguish 4 kind of metrics depending on the measured element:
-- **Global metrics** compute **static context features**, i.e., execution context features that remain static during the test plan, like the device model, CPU architecture, number of CPU cores, memory size, etc.
+- **Global metrics** compute **static context properties**, i.e., execution context properties that remain static during the plan execution, such as the device model, CPU architecture, number of CPU cores, memory size, etc.
-- **Input metrics** compute **input features** that depends on the problem domain.
-For instance, in face detection on images, some input features are the image name, size, color contrast, file format, etc.
+- **Input metrics** compute **input properties** that depends on the problem domain.
+For instance, in face detection on images, some input properties are the image name, size, color contrast, file format, etc.
-- **Component metrics** compute **component features** like its name, location, etc.
+- **Component metrics** compute **component properties** such as its name, type, location, etc.
-- **Operation metrics** compute three kind of features:
+- **Operation metrics** compute three kind of properties:
- * **Output features**: these are characteristics of the operation result, like its size, quality, etc. Like input features, they depend on the problem domain.
-In face detection for instance, the output is a vector with the location of the detected faces, therefore, an interesting output feature is the size of this vector, i.e., the amount of detected faces.
+ * **Output properties**: these are characteristics of the operation result, such as its size, quality, etc. Like input features, they depend on the problem domain.
+In face detection for instance, the output is a vector with the location of the detected faces, therefore, an output property may be the size of this vector, i.e., the amount of detected faces.
- * **Dynamic context features**: this are characteristics of the execution environment that may vary from operation to operation, like the CPU usage, number of runnning processes, connection type, device location, etc.
+ * **Dynamic context properties**: these are characteristics of the execution environment that may vary from operation to operation, like the CPU usage, number of runnning processes, connection type, device location, etc.
- * **Performance features**: this are the performance measures of interest that vary from operation to operation, like response time, consumed battery, operation executed with error or not, etc.
+ * **Runtime properties**: this are the performance measures of interest to predict, that vary from operation to operation, such as response time, consumed battery, result accuracy, operation executed with error or not, etc.

 ###Results
 It is the object that stores the measured data and exports it into a CSV file for its latter processing.